elastic/connectors/docs/RELEASING.md

 # Releasing the Connectors project

-The version scheme we use is **MAJOR.MINOR.PATCH.BUILD** and stored in the [VERSION](https://github.com/elastic/connectors-ruby/blob/main/VERSION) file at the root of this repository.
+The version scheme we use is **MAJOR.MINOR.PATCH.BUILD** and stored in the [VERSION](https://github.com/elastic/connectors-python/blob/main/connectors/VERSION) file at the root of this repository.

-## RubyGem Account

-When releasing Gems, you will be asked for an Email and Password.
-Look into the Vault in the `ent-search-team/rubygem` secret.

 ## Unified release